blackrosezy/statsd-agent/README.md

 ## Running/Stopping
 Use upstart command to run/stop statsd-agent:
 ```
-sudo service statsd-agent start (Would START a service)
+service statsd-agent start (Would START a service)
-sudo service statsd-agent stop (Would STOP a service until reboot or start it again)
+service statsd-agent stop (Would STOP a service until reboot or start it again)
-sudo service statsd-agent restart (Would RESTART the service)
+service statsd-agent restart (Would RESTART the service)
-sudo service statsd-agent status (Would show the current STATUS of the service)
+service statsd-agent status (Would show the current STATUS of the service)
 ```
 More info about Ubuntu Upstart can be found at http://askubuntu.com/questions/19320/how-to-enable-or-disable-services